yuqinzhou9/yuqinzhou9.github.io/_projects/3_project.md

 #### Abstract

-In spite of substantial efforts, the issue of mismatching between query and document in sparse retrieval persists.
-To address this problem, we propose a novel query formulation named QRPLM based on Reinforcement Learning from Human Feedback (RLHF).
-Specifically, the pre-trained language model is employed as a query reformulator under the framework of reinforcement learning, where the reward is based on the evaluation metric.
-Our evaluation of QRPLM on two widely-used information retrieval datasets, namely SCIFACT and Neural Question (NQ), demonstrates that QRPLM can enrich the original query and significantly outperform the sparse retrieval.
-Furthermore, the fusion of QRPLM and dense retrieval results in an improvement of 8% on SCIFACT in terms of NDCG@10 and 2% on NQ in terms of recall, as compared to the original dense retrieval.
-Notably, our evaluation results demonstrate that QRPLM enables the utilization of the advantages of both sparse retrieval and dense retrieval in addressing the mismatch issue.
-Our solution and code are publicly available on GitHub
+Despite the success of dense retrieval, sparse retrieval methods still show potential in interpretability and generalizability.
+However, query-document term mismatch in sparse retrieval persists, rendering it infeasible for many practical applications.
+To remedy this, we introduce a novel query expansion approach, denoted as QSparse.
+QSparse generates expanded terms by pre-trained language models trained by reinforcement learning and then uses a sparse retrieval method to retrieve documents.
+A thorough experimental evaluation on three datasets from disparate domains (SCIFACT, Natural Questions (NQ), and MS-MARCO passage) shows that QSparse enriches the original query and significantly improves sparse re- trieval.
+Furthermore, QSparse, when combined with dense retrieval, achieves an 8% improvement in NDCG@10 for SCIFACT and a 2% increase in recall for NQ, compared to the original dense retrieval.
+These results highlight that QSparse leverages the benefits of both sparse retrieval and dense retrieval to address mismatch issues.

-The [under review]({{ site.url }}/assets/pdf/SIGIR2023.pdf) and <a href="https://anonymous.4open.science/r/trl-C1A1/">code</a>  for this paper are available.
+The [preprint]({{ site.url }}/assets/pdf/SIGIR2023.pdf) and <a href="https://anonymous.4open.science/r/QSparse/">code</a>  for this paper are available.

 <!-- <a href="{{ '/assets/pdf/language_modeling_using_tensor.pdf' | prepend: site.baseurl | prepend: site.url }}">report</a> -->